Different Keys in SQL (Primary Key, Candidate Key, Foreign Key)

-Databases are used to store massive amounts of information which is stored across multiple tables.
+Databases are used to store massive amounts of information stored across multiple tables.
 Each table might be running into thousands of rows.
 Needless to say, there will be many duplicate rows with redundant information.
 How do we deal with that?
-How do we manage records so that we are storing only unique data?
-And, how do we relate the multiple tables that are present in the database?
+How do we manage records so that we store only unique data?
+And how do we relate the multiple tables that are present in the database?

 SQL keys are the answer to all these queries.

-An SQL key is either a single column (or attribute) or a group of columns that can uniquely identify rows (or tuples) in a table.
+An SQL key, in Database Management Systems, is either a single attribute (or column) or a set of attributes that can uniquely identify rows (or tuples) in a table.

 Super key is a single key or a group of multiple keys that can uniquely identify tuples in a table.

-Super Key can contain multiple attributes that might not be able to independently identify tuples in a table, but when grouped with certain keys, they can identify tuples uniquely.
+Super Key can contain multiple attributes that might not be able to identify tuples in a table independently, but when grouped with certain keys, they can identify tuples uniquely.

 Let me take an example to clarify the above statement.
-Have a look at the following table.
+Have a look at the following table with the schema employees(Id, Name, Gender, City, Email, Dep_Id)

-Consider that Id attribute is unique to every employee.
+Consider that the Id attribute here corresponds to the employee id.
+It is unique to every employee at the table.
 In that case, we can say that the Id attribute can uniquely identify the tuples of this table.
 So, Id is a Super key of this table.
-Note that we can have other Super Keys too in this table.
+Note that we can have other Super Keys, too, in this table.

 For instance – (Id, Name), (Id, Email), (Id, Name, Email), etc. can all be Super keys as they can all uniquely identify the tuples of the table.
-This is so because of the presence of the Id attribute which is able to uniquely identify the tuples.
+This is so because of the presence of the Id attribute, which can identify the tuples uniquely.
 The other attributes in the keys are unnecessary.
 Nevertheless, they can still identify tuples.

 Candidate key is a single key or a group of multiple keys that uniquely identify rows in a table.

-A Candidate key is a subset of Super keys and is devoid of any unnecessary attributes that are not important for uniquely identifying tuples.
+A Candidate key is a subset of Super keys and devoid of unnecessary attributes that are not important for uniquely identifying tuples.
+For this reason, you can also call the Candidate key a minimal Super key.

 The value for the Candidate key is unique and non-null for all tuples.
+It encapsulates two important constraints – the unique key constraint and the not null constraint.
+This ensures that values in the Candidate key do not contain any duplicate values.
 And every table has to have at least one Candidate key.
 But there can be more than one Candidate Key too.

 For example, in the example that we took earlier, both Id and Email can act as a Candidate for the table as they contain unique and non-null values.

-Whereas on querying the table on the Id attribute will help us to retrieve unique tuples.
+Whereas querying the table on the Id attribute will help us to retrieve unique tuples.

 Primary key is the Candidate key selected by the database administrator to uniquely identify tuples in a table.

-Out of all the Candidate keys that can be possible for a table, there can be only one key that will be used to retrieve unique tuples from the table.
+Out of all the Candidate keys that can be possible for a table, only one key will be used to retrieve unique tuples from the table.
 This Candidate key is called the Primary Key.

 There can be only one Primary key for a table.
-Depending on how the Candidate Key is constructed the primary key can be a single attribute or a group of attributes.
-But the important point to remember is that the Primary key should be a unique and non-null attribute(s).
+Depending on how the Candidate Key is constructed, the primary key can be a single attribute or a group of attributes.
+But the important point is that the Primary key should be a unique and non-null attribute(s).

 There can be two ways to create a Primary key for the table.
 The first way is to alter an already created to add the Primary key constraint on an attribute.
 This is shown below:

-Now if I try to add a new row with duplicate Id value, it will give me an error message.
+Now if I try to add a new row with a duplicate Id value, it gives me an error message.

 The second way of adding a Primary key is during the creation of the table itself.
 All you have to do is add the Primary Key constraint at the end after defining all the attributes in the table.